dwyl/fields/README.md

-In the case of `Fields.EmailEncrypted`, it will encrypt the email address using a given encryption key
-(set in your config file) before inserting it.
+In the case of `Fields.EmailEncrypted`, it will encrypt the email address using a given encryption key before inserting it.

 Likewise, when you load a field from the database, the `load/1` callback will be called, giving you the data in the format you need.
 `Fields.EmailEncrypted` will be decrypted back to plaintext.
+This all happens 100% transparently to the developer.
+It's _like_ magic.
+But the kind where you can actually _understand_ how it works!
+(_read the code if you're curious_)

 Each Field optionally defines an `input_type/0` function.
 This will return an atom
 representing the `Phoenix.HTML.Form` input type to use for the Field.
-For example: `Fields.DescriptionPlaintextUnlimited.input_type` returns `:textarea`.
+For example: `Fields.DescriptionPlaintextUnlimited.input_type`
+returns `:textarea` which helps us render the correct field in a form.

 The fields `DescriptionPlaintextUnlimited`
 and `HtmlBody` uses